SAP-samples/teched2024-DA181/exercises/ex0/README.md

 ## Summary

-Now that you have ...
+Now that you have your dev space configured, go to the next step to create the project.
 Continue to - [Exercise 1 - Create a Full-Stack Project in SAP Build Code](../ex1/README.md)